buddyfavors/autorenter-nodeexpress-api/readme.md

 ## Getting Started

-These instructions will cover usage information for the API and for the docker container
+These instructions will cover usage information for the API and for the docker container.

 ### Prerequisites